f5devcentral/f5-agility-labs-nginx/docs/class8/module2/module2.rst

 .. image:: /class8/images/nim-edit-button.png

-Click on Instances in the left column and then the ellipsis on the far rights of the NGINX-Plus instance, and then Edit Config
+Click on Instances in the left column and then the ellipsis on the far right of the NGINX-Plus instance, and then Edit Config

 |
 |